Rules for Use of Constance T. Rader Multi-Purpose Rooms

 Applications are normally considered on a first-come, first-served basis.
 Library or official city activities with standing reservations will normally be given a higher priority than infrequent or one-time activities.
 The MPRs are normally available from 9 a.m. - 9 p.m.
 Monday through Friday and 9 a.m. - 5 p.m. on Saturday.

-Reserving a Room Inquiries may be made by telephone to the library, at which time a tentative booking may be made.
-Formal written application must be made and approved for the booking to be considered confirmed.
+Reserving a Room Inquiries may be made by telephone to the library.
+A formal written application or online application must be made and approved for the booking to be considered confirmed.
 Users must use the room that has been booked for them.
 Switching of rooms may be done only with prior approval.
 Users will notify the library promptly if confirmed space will not be used.

 The MPRs consist of two rooms separated by a moveable partition.